Harrison Bader Preview, Player Props: Reds vs. Cardinals

-Harrison Bader -- with an on-base percentage of .094 in his past 10 games, 178 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the St. Louis Cardinals, with Drew Rom on the hill, on September 8 at 6:40 PM ET.
+On Saturday, Harrison Bader (.133 on-base percentage in past 10 games, 139 points below season-long percentage) and the Cincinnati Reds play the St. Louis Cardinals, whose starting pitcher will be Zack Thompson.
+First pitch is at 6:40 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Mariners.
+In his previous game he had a one-hit performance (1-for-3) against the Cardinals.

 Harrison Bader Game Info & Props vs. the Cardinals